 4. Map Your Ticket

 Once you submit your ticket you will see a list of Utilities that will be notified.
 They may contact you directly to clarify anything about your ticket or to coordinate when the utility locates will be completed.
 Shortly after you have completed the ticket either online or through our Call Center you will receive a confirmation of the ticket which will include the Utilities we have noticed and the Ticket Number.
+If you have placed a ticket through the call center, be sure to review the ticket details for accuracy upon receipt, and contact the center ASAP if you notice any errors.

 Make sure you follow Connecticut State Laws for all excavations!
 Do not commence work until all utilities have either marked their facilities or have contacted you directly!
 If you damage an underground Public Utility you MUST advise them immediately!
 If you enter an Emergency ticket online via E-Ticket OR by phone, YOU are required to call the utilities on your ticket directly!